-In December 2013, Law 24/2013 entered into force replacing Law 54/1997 (the "Electricity Sector Act").
-This law is based on the reforms announced by the Ministry of Industry in July 2013 and maintains the main principles of Law 54/1997 but reinforces the objectives of economic and financial sustainability in the electricity sector, thus preventing a new tariff deficit.
+In December 2013, a new electricity sector act (Law no. 24/2013) entered into force substituting Law no. 54/1997 (the "Electricity Sector Act").
+This law is based on the reforms announced by the Ministry of Industry in July 2013 and maintains the main principles of Law no. 54/1997 but reinforces the objectives of economic and financial sustainability in the electricity sector, thus preventing a new tariff deficit.
 This law has been amended several times to adapt to new situations in the sector (for instance, self-consumption or social voucher).